ccmucdenver/ccm-docs/docs/clusters_guide.md

 ### Queues

-There are queues for different departments on math-compute because it points to a central scheduler for all of CLAS.
-To see these queues (called "partitions"), type
+Jobs are submitted to compute nodes through the scheduler.
+To see the queues (called "partitions") on the scheduler, type

     $ sinfo
     PARTITION         AVAIL  TIMELIMIT  NODES  STATE NODELIST